robang74/redfishos/forum/knowhow/system-patch-manager-p1.md

 What this has to do with roles?
 Unless someone plays the product and project manager role in the community those PoVs are missing and in fact - AFAIK - the part of the documentation which refers to this design choice is missing.

----

-We evaluate a change betwee "*activate at boot time*" and "*keep persistent*".
+We can evaluate a change betwee "*activate at boot time*" and "*keep persistent*" and doing a confrontation:

-We can do a confrontation:

 * persistence is easier because we "*patch & forget*"
 * forgetting is not a good practice therefore checking